Alexander Marcopoulos is counsel in the International Arbitration practice.

 He represents companies and States in commercial, investor/State and maritime arbitrations carried out under the auspices of a variety of institutional rules, including those of the ICC, ICSID, UNCITRAL, SCC and the LMAA.
 His practice focuses particularly on disputes in the energy and maritime sectors.

-Alexander is also listed as a “Rising Star” in the field of commercial arbitration in Euromoney’s LMG Rising Stars expert guide for 2017 and 2018.
+Alexander is also listed as a “Rising Star” in the field of commercial arbitration in Euromoney’s LMG Rising Stars expert guide (2017-19).

-- Five gas importers as Respondents in SCC and UNCITRAL arbitrations in Stockholm initiated by an upstream supplier.
+- Five gas importers, Respondents in SCC and UNCITRAL arbitrations in Stockholm initiated by an upstream supplier.
 The disputes arise from a gas price review clause in long-term supply contracts.
 Swedish law applies.

-- A US-based private equity firm in relation to its acquisition of a leading US dry barge and logistics company, including with respect to issues arising under the general maritime law of the US.
+- A U.S. private equity firm in relation to its acquisition of a leading U.S. dry barge and logistics company, including with respect to issues arising under the general maritime law of the U.S.

-- Two international construction contractors as Respondents in an ICC arbitration in London brought by a Middle Eastern State entity arising out of the development of a world-class medical facility in the Middle East.
+- Two international construction contractors, Respondents in an ICC arbitration in London brought by a Middle Eastern State entity arising out of the development of a world-class medical facility in the Middle East.
 The law of the Claimant’s State governs and the language of the proceedings is English.
-Over $2 billion is at stake.
+Over $3 billion is at stake.

 - A French-German consortium in an ICC arbitration in Stockholm against a Finnish utility company.
 The dispute arose from an agreement for the construction of a nuclear power plant in Finland.
 Finnish law governed.
 Over €6.1 billion was at stake.